sp90/bun-multer-busboy/readme.md

 ## This was the error that used to happen:

-~~When trying to upload a file through this simple express/multer setup i get the following error:
+<strike> When trying to upload a file through this simple express/multer setup i get the following error:

 ![Screenshot of the error response.](/error-message.png)